The 7 Best Walther Guns For Concealed Carry

 Next is, without doubt, the best of the Walther guns in .380 - the Walther CCP M2 380.
 We shot this pistol at SHOT Show 2020 and were dumbstruck by the almost total absence of felt recoil.

-The CCP series uses a piston-delayed blowback operating system, similar to the H&K P7, which is pretty novel.
+The CCP series uses a piston-delayed blowback operating system, similar to the H&K P7, which is novel as only two handguns to our knowledge in current production do so.
+(The Walther CCP pistols and the Laguo Arms Alien.)
 The operating system plus the softer springs required for .380 (compared to 9mm) make the gun ridiculously easy to operate as well, perfect for shooters with weaker hands, much like the S&W M&P Shield 380 EZ.

 The gun is literally the standard CCP with a .380 barrel and a different recoil spring; dimensions are exactly the same.
 While that makes it a bit large for a .380 pistol, the extra barrel length and ease of operating and shooting compared to micro pistols make it well worth looking at.